sdsc-hpc-training-org/Expanse-Notebooks/README.md

 You may need to load the  `singularitypro ` module to use Singularity.
 Additionally, you should use the  `--bind ` command line option to mount files.
 For example, this command line bind option allows access to both the /expanse network filesystem and the local NVMe.

-2. Create Conda Environment
+**2. Create Conda Environment**

 Conda is an open-source software package, dependency, and environment management system created by Anaconda.
 It simplifies the installation of multiple packages for use in Jupyter notebooks on HPC systems.
 Galyleo supports both Anaconda and Miniconda (a minimal installer for Conda).
 You can create a custom Conda environment using a .yml file.
+I recommend to first use Peter Rose .yml file to first use using Conda Environment.
+Click here for the [repository](https://github.com/sbl-sdsc/df-parallel).

 Below is an example of a `.yml` file: